nezihemervegurel/icml2023/_pages/lens2logit.md

 **The parametrized pipeline**
 For a fixed raw sensor image, the *parametrized pipeline* $\Phi^{\theta}\_{Proc}$ maps from a parameter space $\Theta$ to a RGB image.
 The parametrized pipeline is differentiable wrt. the parameters in $\boldsymbol{\theta}$.
 This enables us to backpropagate the gradient from the output of the task model through the ISP back to the raw sensor image.
 You can find more details in our [formal companion]().

 With **raw data** and and a **controllable processing pipeline** in our hands we are able to do interesting things.
-We can for example synthesize different realistic views from our raw sensor data (like the ones shown below), perform hardware-drift forensics on machine learning model as well as customued image processing.
+We can synthesize different realistic views from our raw sensor data (like the ones shown below), perform hardware-drift forensics on machine learning model as well as customued image processing.
 If you curious about these applications and our results the [full paper](https://openreview.net/forum?id=DRAywM1BhU) is for you.

 <!---
 ## Applications